0xMinomus/0xminomus/README.md

 <img src="https://capsule-render.vercel.app/api?type=waving&color=0:0a0a0a,100:262626&height=190&section=header&text=Andika%20Putra&fontSize=36&fontAlignY=38&desc=Full-Stack%20Web%20Developer&descAlignY=52&descSize=16&fontColor=ffffff" alt="banner" width="100%" />

-<p align="center" style="font-family:Consolas,Menlo,monospace;font-size:13px;color:#555555;">Informatics @ Udayana University &nbsp;&middot;&nbsp; building OpenPOS for Indonesian SMEs</p>
+<p align="center" style="font-family:Consolas,Menlo,monospace;font-size:13px;color:#555555;">Informatics student at Udayana University &nbsp;&middot;&nbsp; currently working on OpenPOS for Indonesian SMEs</p>

 ## About Me

-Hi!
-I'm **Andika** — an Informatics student at **Udayana University** who enjoys turning ideas into working web apps, from the pixels on screen all the way down to the database behind them.
+Hi, I'm **Andika**, an Informatics student at **Udayana University**.
+I like working on web apps from start to finish, from the frontend interface down to the database behind it.

-- 🔭 Currently building **[OpenPOS](https://github.com/0xMinomus/openPOS)** — a Point of Sale system for Indonesian SMEs, now at integrated MVP stage
+- 🔭 Currently working on **[OpenPOS](https://github.com/0xMinomus/openPOS)**, a Point of Sale system for Indonesian SMEs, now at integrated MVP stage
-- 🌱 Learning by building: frontend, backend, databases, APIs, deployment — the whole journey, not just the shiny parts
+- 🌱 Learning by doing: frontend, backend, databases, APIs, and deployment.
+I want to understand the whole development process, not just one part of it
-- 🤖 Big fan of AI-assisted development (OpenCode, Cursor, Antigravity) — AI speeds things up, but I always make sure I understand *why* the code works
+- 🤖 I use AI tools like OpenCode, Cursor, and Antigravity to work faster, but I always read and understand the code before shipping it
-- 🎯 Goal: a well-rounded full-stack developer who understands not just *how* to build apps, but *how the systems behind them work*
+- 🎯 My goal is to become a full-stack developer who understands not only how to build an app, but also how the systems behind it work

 ## Tech Stack